zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 ```bash
 max@maxz:~$
 ```
-Signifying that we are not in the /etc directory.
+Signifying that we are now inside the /etc directory.
 If this does not work then you will be met with an error.
 If you encounter errors in this lab, please check out the [file for any errors and how to fix them](errors.md).

 This is then followed by another demonstration of the 'ls -l' command.
 It looks like this: